jorgebucaran/fisher/man/man7/fisher.md

 ### INDEX

-You can install, update and uninstall plugins by name, querying the Fisherman index, or by url using several of the variations described in #{`Plugins`}.
+You can install, update and uninstall plugins by name, querying the Fisherman index, or by URL using several of the variations described in `Plugins`.
 The index is a plain text flat database *independent* from Fisherman.
-You can use a custom index file by setting `$fisher_index` to your own file or url.
+You can use a custom index file by setting `$fisher_index` to your own file or URL.
 Redirection urls are not supported due to security and performance concerns.
 See `fisher help config`.

 A copy of the index is downloaded each time a query happens.
 This keeps the index up to date and allows you to search the database offline.